dgumpu/React-app/README.md

 # React APP
-A simple post app built with React.js
+A simple post app built with React.js.
+The sample post were gotten from `https://jsonplaceholder.typicode.com/posts`

 ## Requirements
 - Git